SleeplessChallenger/Data-Structures-Algorithms-I/README.md

 4)"Problemsolver" is a type of file where I delineated best mental attitude which you should use when approaching to dabble with problem.

+5)Dynamic programming is pretty dense in regard to notes, be free to read

 !!!All in all I tried to test the code before uploading it here, but if there are some flops, be sure to create Pull Request